 Composition corresponds to linking functions together, with the output of one function becoming the input to another function.
 In the context of a physical system, we are considering where the state involves multiple variables, say (A, B, C, \ldots) .
-Suppose we know one function, $f : A \mapsto B$, that determines the value of B knowing the value of A. Then suppose know another function, $g : B \mapsto C$, that predicts the value of C from the value of B. If we link these together in a chain, we can start with a value of A, compute the value of C = g(B).
-Together, this composition creates a map $g \circ f : A \mapsto C$.
-Using substitution, we have C = g(f(A)), the output of f becoming the input to g.
+Suppose we know one function, $f: A \mapsto B$, that determines the value of B knowing the value of A. Then suppose know another function, $g: B \mapsto C$, that predicts the value of C from the value of C. If we link these together in a chain, we can start with a value of C, compute the value of C and then use that value of C to compute the value of C = g(B).
+Together, this composition creates a map C = g(F(A)), the output of C = g(F(A)), the output of C = g(F(A)) becoming the input to C = g(F(A)).

 The following dynamic figure allows us to explore how composition links two functions together in a chain.
-The first (inner) function or map is $g: x \mapsto$ u = x + 3.
+The first (inner) function or map is $g: x \mapsto u = x + 3$.
 The second (outer) function is $f: u \mapsto y = u^2$.
 As you change the value of the input x, you can see where the functions map.
-The combined action $f \circ g(x) = (x + 3)^2$ represents a single function that is the composition of the steps.
+The combined action $f \circ g(x) = (x+3)^2$ represents a single function that is the composition of the steps.